Columbus Felony Attorney

-Facing felony charges can be a traumatic experience, especially if it’s your first time.
-You must keep calm, remember your rights and contact a lawyer as soon as you can.
+Facing felony charges can be a traumatic experience, especially if it is your first time.
+You must keep calm, remember your rights, and contact a lawyer as soon as you can.
 A criminal record with felony on it can make it difficult for you to find employment in the future.
-It is imperative that you contain the damage as much as possible by following legal counsel when necessary and understanding your case thoroughly.
+It is imperative that you contain the damage as much as possible.
+Follow legal counsel when necessary and understand your case thoroughly.

-You may be facing a felony charge in state court (which is the most common), or even federal court.
-If you are convicted of a felony charge, you may have to go to prison for a significant period of time.
+You may be facing felony charges in state court (which is the most common) or even federal court.
+If you are convicted of a felony charge, you may go to prison for a significant period of time.

 You may also have to pay large fines, depending on the crime you have committed.
 Even the least severe felony involves a mandatory stay in prison.

-By rough federal estimates, some of the most common crimes that lead to felony charges in the country include drug abuse, intoxicated driving, assault, property crime (breaking and entering, theft), larceny theft, fraud, vandalism, disorderly conduct, , burglary, drunkenness, aggravated assault, weapon violations, curfew breaking and loitering, offenses against family and minors, motor vehicle theft, stolen property, forgery, counterfeiting and disorderly conduct and, of course, violent crimes like rape and murder.
+By rough federal estimates, some of the most common crimes that lead to felony charges in the country include drug abuse, intoxicated driving, assault, property crime (breaking and entering), larceny, theft, fraud, vandalism, disorderly conduct, burglary, drunkenness, aggravated assault, weapon violations, curfew breaking and loitering, offenses against family and minors, motor vehicle theft, stolen property, forgery, counterfeiting and disorderly conduct, and violent crimes like rape and murder.